-The Commencement and Senior Sing rehearsal for seniors and cap and gown distribution usually occur on the Thursday leading up to Commencement.
+The rehearsals for Commencement and Senior Sing for seniors and cap and gown distribution usually occur on the Thursday leading up to Commencement.
 Senior grades will also be available through individual Personal Access Pages.

 Activities on the Friday before Commencement usually include: a historical tour of campus; the Baccalaureate rehearsal (student speakers and platform party only); the Phi Beta Kappa induction ceremony; the Baccalaureate ceremony; Senior Sing and the class photo; a reception for the graduating class; faculty lectures; departmental receptions; a local foods dinner; bands and other activities.

 The Baccalaureate ceremony begins at 1:30 p.m., last approximately one hour and is immediately followed by the Senior Sing.